Resources and Sponsors of Opportunities for Faculty/Staff Development and Funding

 USAC (University Studies Abroad Consortium) Visiting Professorships

 Clemson's membership in USAC provides for opportunities for Clemson faculty to teach abroad in USAC programs around the world.
 Click here for more information.
-For teaching positions in Summer 2015, Fall 2015, Winter 2015-16, and Spring 2016, applications will be due in January 2014.
+For teaching positions in Summer 2016, Fall 2016, Winter 2016-17, and Spring 2017, applications will become available in November 2014 and will be due in January 2015.
 Please contact Laura Braun, email@example.com, with any questions.

 Note: The following are links to outside organizations and resources for faculty and staff seeking grants and funding for international programming, initiatives, teaching and research.

 Council on International Educational Exchange

 The Council on International Educational Exchange offers a variety of faculty seminars around the world.
 Limited funding is sometimes available.

 DAAD Scholarship Programs for Study and Research in Germany